igholami/igholami.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a second-year PhD student at the University of Maryland, majoring in computer science, under the guidance of [Prof. MohammadTaghi Hajiaghayi](https://www.cs.umd.edu/~hajiagha/).
+I am a third-year PhD student at the University of Maryland, majoring in computer science, under the guidance of [Prof. MohammadTaghi Hajiaghayi](https://www.cs.umd.edu/~hajiagha/).
 I earned my Bachelor's degree in Computer Engineering from Sharif University of Technology.

 My primary research area is theoretical computer science, with a focus on designing algorithms for graph problems.
 Additionally, I am exploring computational complexity theory, particularly in generating hard instances with various applications in quantum computing.